5 Career-Planning Activities to Tackle Over Summer Break

 3. Make your wardrobe ‘Shark Tank-ready’

 Black, dark blue, beige, and dark brown are all great, neutral colors that you can find business clothes in.
-Try not to get fancy with the colors, because that will just make you look unprofessional.
-You don’t want to have an interview scheduled, only to have to run to the store the day before because all you have is that sparkly suit or dress you wore to junior prom
+Try not to get fancy with the colors, as you want the focus to be on you and your skills, not your clothing.

-Two months gives you a lot of time to think!
+Summer gives you a lot of time to think!
 As you’re on a coaster at Six Flags with your buds, think about whether or not engineering interests you.
-While you’re fishing with your dad, ask yourself if a game warden sounds cool to you.
-Try to figure out what you like and what you might want to do for the rest of your life!
-A great place to explore careers is the Career In STEM Explorer!
+While you’re fishing with your dad, ask yourself if a game warden sounds cool.
+When you come across something you like this summer, try to think of a career that matches!
+A great place to explore careers is the Career In STEM Explorer.

 When the school year starts, you can also use this knowledge of your career goals to decide where you can intern or job shadow for your senior year – because chances are you’ll need to do one or the other to graduate